Simplify Patient Care with High Peak’s Disease Management Solution

 In this tab, after completing treatment, visits or consultations can be created to monitor and follow up with the patient.
 This tab enables the scheduling and completion of these post-treatment engagements, ensuring comprehensive care and ongoing support.

-The Global Outcomes tab in the valve health care software is designed to capture and record any significant events or outcomes that occur during the patient’s clinic admission.
+The Global Outcomes tab in the valve patient management software is designed to capture and record any significant events or outcomes that occur during the patient’s clinic admission.

 It serves as a comprehensive record of various occurrences such as strokes, COVID infections, or any other notable incidents that transpire during the patient’s journey.
 This tab ensures that all relevant information is accurately recorded and regularly updated to maintain a comprehensive overview of the patient’s overall outcomes.